Connectivity structure and dynamics of nonlinear recurrent neural networks: Review: Calculating two- and four-point functions for i.i.d. couplings

 for the activations, and

-for the pre-activations, where $\bm{\omega} = (\omega_1, \omega_2)$ and $C^{x\phi}_\spt(\omega)$ is a cross-covariance between the pre-activation and activation.
-Note that if the joint distribution of pre-activations were Gaussian, $\Psi^x_\spt(\bm{\tau})$ and $\Psi^\phi_\spt(\bm{\tau})$ would differ only by a proportionality constant due to Price's theorem \cite{price1958useful}.
+for the preactivations, where $\bm{\omega} = (\omega_1, \omega_2)$ and $C^{x\phi}_\spt(\omega)$ is a cross-covariance between the preactivation and activation.
+Note that, if the joint distribution of preactivations were Gaussian, $\Psi^x_\spt(\bm{\tau})$ and $\Psi^\phi_\spt(\bm{\tau})$ would differ only by a proportionality constant due to Price's theorem \cite{price1958useful}.
 The more complex relationship observed here reflects the non-Gaussian joint statistics across different neurons, which is relevant because the network is nonlinear.